honeycombio/terraform-provider-honeycombio/docs/data-sources/query_specification.md

 * `filter_combination` - (Optional) How to combine multiple filters, either `AND` (default) or `OR`.
 * `breakdowns` - (Optional) A list of fields to group by.
 * `order` - (Optional) Zero or more configuration blocks (described below) describing how to order the query results.
 Each term must appear in either `calculation` or `breakdowns`.
+* `having` - (Optional) Zero or more filters used to restrict returned groups in the query result.
 * `limit` - (Optional)  The maximum number of query results, must be between 1 and 1000.
 * `time_range` - (Optional) The time range of the query in seconds, defaults to two hours.
 * `start_time` - (Optional) The absolute start time of the query in Unix Time (= seconds since epoch).